naveen5635/doczy/README.md

 6. **View Results:**
    The results will be displayed in real-time, allowing you to extract valuable insights from the document.
 You can interact with the text, ask questions, or perform other actions depending on the document type and analysis.

----

-Feel free to modify any details or steps based on the app’s specific features or configuration!